dladams/vdcoldbox/README.md

 If you do not get the duneproc prompt, look for and resolve any error messages.
 Unable to find *duneproc* setup means that product was not installed in the same area as *dunerun* and "command not found" suggests *dunerun* was not installed properly.

+If dunerun is not set up, then it will be set up from ./deps and, if not installed there, it and the other required package will be installed there.

 ## Running